inko-lang/website/source/manual/virtual-machine/instructions.html.md

 1. The register to store the global's value in.
 2. The global variable index to get the value from.

-### GetIntegerPrototype

-Stores the integer prototype in a register.

-This instruction requires one argument: the register to store the prototype in.

 ### GetLocal